Learn

 What is impermanent loss?

-Impermanent loss occurs when the price of the crypto-assets in a liquidity pool change relative to each other.
-This means that the balance of assets within the pool will change in favor of the poorer-performing asset.
+Impermanent loss occurs when the price of the crypto assets in a liquidity pool change relative to each other.
+This means that the balance of assets within the pool will shift in favor of the token whose price fell, reducing the total value of your position.

 How do liquidity pools work?

-To better understand how impermanent loss works, let’s walk though the basics of how liquidity functions in both centralized and decentralized exchanges.
+To better understand how impermanent loss works, let's walk through the basics of how liquidity functions in both centralized and decentralized exchanges.

 Where does liquidity come from in a centralized exchange?